 Most stock websites offer clients a standard license agreement or an extended license agreement.
-This is like when you go to the car wash and can get either the basic wash or the premium service that includes waxing and tire polish and everything else.
+Having an agreement is like when you go to the car wash and can get either the basic wash or the premium service that includes waxing and tire polish and everything else.

 As mentioned, the specifics might vary from one agency to another, but most standard agreements allow clients to use the content however they want as long as they aren't using them for pornography, political campaigns, ads for tobacco and alcohol and things like that.
 They also cannot put the images on products for resale.
 And they cannot use them for massive distribution campaigns that involve more than 500,000 copies or page views.

 When clients want more rights than those offered in the standard agreement, they will have to purchase the extended agreement, which will typically give them nearly unlimited use.